olivierbretaud/daily-app/README.md

 http://localhost:8080

 Be patient and wait for all for all of the NPM warnings to finish - this will only happen once.
-Happy developing!

 ### Configuration